 Even though you’re supposed to spit it out of your mouth, you might not want to use this kind of products.

 Instead, you can very easily make a homemade natural mouthwash!

-Simply mix a tablespoon of baking soda in a cup of water, and add a few drops of peppermint oil.
+Simply mix a tablespoon of baking soda in a cup of water, and add a few drops of peppermint essential oil.
 And there you have it!

 10 – Sustainable Q-tips